enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 </body>
 ```

-Since we're overriding Angular Material, it is important to add CSS classes for mixin that emits styles for native header elements scoped within the .mat-typography CSS class.
+We're overriding Angular Material, so it is important to add CSS classes for mixin that emits styles for native header elements scoped within the .mat-typography CSS class.

 ```html
 <!-- Example of adding material class -->